Update from the author: we’ve updated the information and details about the steps in growing your social circle to be current for 2023.

 Social connections are one of the major components of well-being, but in today's digital age it’s harder and harder to make friends.
 Work and life always seem to get in the way.
 Learning how to intentionally expand your friend circle and how to diversify your friend group is more important than ever.

-If you’re struggling to find and keep friends, or you just want to know where to start, we’ve got you covered.
+If you’re struggling to find and keep connections, or you just want to know where to start, we’ve got you covered.
 This ten-step guide to social networking covers everything from planning to execution and is followed up with a few tips on how to make your new connections last.
 Let’s get started!

 Ten Tips on How to Grow your Social Circle and How to Diversify your Friend Group